 - 2 green onions, sliced

-- Preheat oven to 350°F. and line a 12-cavity muffin tin with parchment paper liners or silicone liners.
+- Preheat oven to 350°F. and line a 12-cup muffin tin with parchment paper liners or silicone liners.

-- Grate the zucchini and let it stand to drain.
+- Grate the zucchini, toss with a sprinkle of salt and let it stand in a colander set over a bowl to drain.

 - Melt the butter and set it aside to cool.